projectexpert/pmis/analytic_resource_plan/README.rst

 the supplier, and the planned costs are then determined on the basis of the supplier's price list.

-Multiple planning versions can be maintained for a resource plan, so that the organization can create a first rough-cut resource plan, that can then be refined as the project progresses.

 Bug Tracker
 ===========